alprojects1/home-lab/docker/README.md

 **Docker is open-source however, for commercial use of Docker Engine obtained via Docker Desktop within larger enterprises (`exceeding 250 employees OR with annual revenue surpassing $10 million USD`), a paid subscription is required.** The `CLI` uses Docker APIs to control or interact with the Docker daemon through scripting or direct commands.
 Many other Docker applications use the underlying `API` and `CLI`.
 The daemon creates and manages Docker objects, such as images, containers, networks, and volumes.

- > By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.

  ## Security & Compliance Requirements:

 - Ensuring the security of Docker containers involves multiple layers, including the host operating system, Docker daemon configuration, and container configurations.
 Some key practices are: